andreatitolo/IraqEmerginSites/README.md

 # IraqEmergingSites
 # Use of Time-Series NDWI to Monitor Emerging Archaeological Sites: Case Studies from Iraqi Artificial Reservoirs

 Inside this repository there are:
-* [Data](https://github.com/andreatitolo/IraqEmerginSites/tree/master/data) for forthcoming paper "*Use of Time-Series NDWI to Monitor Emerging Archaeological Sites: Case Studies from Iraqi Artificial Reservoirs*".
+* [Data](https://github.com/andreatitolo/IraqEmerginSites/tree/master/data) used in the paper "*Use of Time-Series NDWI to Monitor Emerging Archaeological Sites: Case Studies from Iraqi Artificial Reservoirs*".
   * Paper published Open Access in the Special Issue "Remote Sensing for Archaeology", Remote Sensing (2021):  Titolo A. Use of Time-Series NDWI to Monitor Emerging Archaeological Sites: Case Studies from Iraqi Artificial Reservoirs.
 Remote Sensing.
 2021; 13(4):786. https://doi.org/10.3390/rs13040786
   * NOTE: the present digital archive  also  include the datasets relative to the Haditha dam.
 This dataset is composed simply by a point and polygon shapefile with the site names, but a more in-depth dataset will be published separately in forthcoming publications.
   * Additional NOTE: NDWI Raster data as generated in Google Earth Engine/ Rscripts are not present in this repository due to their size, but they can be downloaded from [HERE](https://figshare.com/s/9c749336fb27342a4f18) (annual NDWI) and [HERE](https://figshare.com/s/ff067df594ce72300409) (2018 monthly NDWI).
 Alternatively they can be generated using the GEE script or the R scripts in this repository (this however may require additional trial and error with the cloud cover percentage filter, see the paper for more details).